dennisnordberg/julia-school/content/julia/arrays.md

 > `(` Here, we open the function brackets, a necessary task.

 > `array_1` Now we tell Julia which array to perform our "find and replace".
-In this case, it's an array named `array_1`.
+In this case, it's our array named `array_1`.

 > `"apollo"` Here's the "needle" we're looking for in the proverbial haystack.
 We're looking for all instances of `apollo`.